Legendre theorems for a class of partitions with initial repetitions: Related partition functions

-Let $c_{8}(n)$ be the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] even parts are distinct, greater than 6 and divisible by 4 and the only odd part that may appear is 1 and is distinct. \\ or \item[(b)] the largest repeated part is $2j$ (for some $j \geq 1$) and appears exactly 4 times, all positive even integers $< 2j$ appear four times, any even part $> 2j$ is actually at least $8j + 8$, distinct and divisible by 4, odd parts are distinct and are at most $4j +1$ in part size. \end{enumerate} Let $c_{8,e}(n)$ (resp. $c_{8,o}(n)$) denote the number of $c_{8}(n)$-partitions with an even (resp. odd) number of even distinct parts.
+We record this result below. \begin{corollary} If $n$ is not four times a triangular number, then $c_{7}(n) \equiv 0 \pmod{2}$. \end{corollary} Let $c_{8}(n)$ be the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] even parts are distinct, greater than 6 and divisible by 4 and the only odd part that may appear is 1 and is distinct. \\ or \item[(b)] the largest repeated part is $2j$ (for some $j \geq 1$) and appears exactly 4 times, all positive even integers $< 2j$ appear four times, any even part $> 2j$ is at least $8j + 8$, distinct and divisible by 4, odd parts are distinct and are at most $4j +1$ in part size. \end{enumerate} Let $c_{8,e}(n)$ (resp. $c_{8,o}(n)$) denote the number of $c_{8}(n)$-partitions with an even (resp. odd) number of distinct even parts.
 Then so that which implies

 Hence, we have:

 \begin{theorem} For all $n\geq 0$,

 \end{theorem} \begin{example} Consider $n=39$. \end{example} The $c_{8}(39)$-partitions are: